 On 2 October 2020, South Africa and India submitted a joint communication to the TRIPS Council at the WTO, titled "Waiver from certain provisions of the TRIPS agreement for the prevention, containment and treatment of COVID-19".
-The Council, which includes all WTO members, will meet 15-16 October 2020 at WTO headquarters in Geneva.

 The proposal requests a waiver to be granted to WTO members so that they do not have to implement, apply or enforce certain obligations related to COVID-19 products and technologies under Section 1 (copyrights and related rights), 4 (industrial design), 5 (patents) and 7 (protection of undisclosed information) of Part II of the TRIPS Agreement.